Combustion - Configure MicroOS on the first boot

 How it works

-The ignition-dracut-grub2 package created a flag file which tells GRUB 2 that it's the first boot of the system and so GRUB adds "ignition.firstboot" to the kernel commandline.
+which tells GRUB 2 that the first boot has already happened.
+If this flag file is not there, GRUB adds "ignition.firstboot" to the kernel commandline.

 If this option is found on the kernel cmdline, combustion.service's ConditionKernelCommandLine is fulfilled and it'll be required by initrd.target.
 This pulls in combustion-prepare.service, which runs after the config drive or QEMU fw_cfg blob appears (see combustion.rules for details).
 It is read and if the "network" flag comment is present, enables networking for later.
 After /sysroot is mounted and network is up (if enabled), combustion.service runs, which tries to activate all mountpoints in the system's /etc/fstab and then calls transactional-update in a chroot.